-It is not yet clear how different these young people are from the first "digital immigrants" born in the pre-internet era.
-Some studies they suggest that what matters is not age but the level of experience and knowledge people have with a particular technology.
+It is not yet clear how different these young people are from the first “digital immigrants” born in the pre-internet era.
+Some studies suggest that what matters is not age but the level of experience and knowledge people have with a particular technology.

 The man in the shape of social media